- Alumni & Donors

 My most meaningful experience has by far been my professional experience at the Financial Action Task Force (FATF), housed at the Organisation for Economic Cooperation and Development (OECD).
-As a consultant at the FATF, I have been...
+At the FATF, I have been able to gain...

 International Economic Policy provided me with both a solid background in economics, which added up to what I had learned during my Bachelor's degree, and a more pragmatic approach with regard to public policy.
 It is essential for a Master’s program to prepare you to take an active part in the world and this cannot simply be achieved by learning...

 As an engineer, I felt completely disconnected from people.
 Conducting energy-related projects, I only focused on the technical side, and I had the feeling I was forgetting the stakeholders - i.e. the people this energy was supposed to be for.
 I decided I wanted to understand the other sides of the energy- sustainable development field.
 I wanted to combine my...

 I think working on class projects with a very diverse group of people has been very pleasing.
 I have definitely learnt a lot by engaging into group projects and listening to different points of view.
 Also, I have had the chance to attend conferences and debates on current affaires that are organized my PSIA on a regular basis.
 These have...

 It offers a well-rounded curriculum that has provided me with a valuable skill set tailored to my career objectives.
 The core courses have strengthened my quantitative and management skills, while electives have enabled me to study specific international development issues in depth.
 Spending the first year at PSIA and the second at SIPA allowed me to gain exposure to two...